 The service will require you to have a Windows 10 anniversary edition update on your PC, which will launch on August 2, along with the summer update on your Xbox One console.
 Play Anywhere will only support digital download versions of games, not retail disc copies.

 The service will be supported by Xbox One, Xbox One S and any compatible Windows 10 PC.
-We can also expect it to be supported for Project Scorpio when it launches in 2017.
+We can also expect it to be supported for Project Scorpio when it launches later this year.

 Will you be taking advantage of Xbox Play Anywhere?
 Let us know in the comments.